gvwilson/thirdbit/src/fiction/makers-return/index.md

 his eyes wide.
 "Special Blazes!
 He's back!
-An' he brought a *crocodile*!"
+An' he brought a *lizard*!"

 Mayor Lupus was out of her chair and at the window before Sindy could properly digest what Cody had said.
-"Well ain't that just peachy," the old wolf muttered a moment later.
+"Well ain't that just peachy," the old wolf muttered.
 "Nephew!
-Get yourself out to Bots' End an' tell Dockety and all them the news.
+Get yourself out to Bots' End an' give Dockety and all them the news.
 No,
 use the back door.
 Lickety quick now."

-She turned to the Roos.
+She turned to the Roos as Cody scampered away.
 "I expect this is gonna have somethin' to do with Special Leaf passin'.
-You folks want to be in the conversation, or do you want to make use of the back door as well?"
+You folks want to be in the conversation, or would you rather make use o' the back door as well?"

-Mama Roo straightened in her chair.
+Mama Roo straightened.
 "We have nothing to hide,
-especially not from him."
+especially not from him,"
+she said firmly.

 Mayor Lupus nodded.
 "Figured you'd feel that way."
-Her grin showed teeth yellowed with age, but still sharp.
+The teeth her grin showed teeth had yellowed with age but were still sharp.

-Special Blazes was waiting for them when they stepped out onto the porch of the mayor's house.
+Special Blazes was waiting for them when they stepped onto the porch of the mayor's house.
-He had set a sturdy traveling pack on the bottom step, but stood two steps back on the cobblestones.
+He had set his sturdy traveling pack on the cobblestones by the bottom step.
 His dark green uniform jacket was spotless, its collar and cuffs matching the black patch over his eye.